 VALLEY & RIDGE

 Virginia’s Valley and Ridge region is part of a gigantic trough that runs from Quebec to Alabama and is called “the Great Valley.”
 Virginia’s portion is distinctive for its size (greater than that of any other state); its narrow and elongated parallel ridges (3,000–4,000 feet high); flat, lush valleys with gentle topography; and caves, caverns, and hot springs.
 The region developed its identity when bands of sedimentary rock that had been formed 252–541 million years ago were disturbed by a continental collision that produced a fold and thrust belt.
-Bands of rocks were caused to fold and move westward along thrust faults.
+The collision caused bands of rocks to fold and move westward along thrust faults.
 They eroded differently, causing both ridges and valleys to be created.
 Sand and gravel washed down from the mountains of the Blue Ridge region; the sand and gravel in time turned into rock.
 At the end of this complex evolution, the surface of the Shenandoah Valley in central and northern Virginia emerged as both picturesque and fertile.
 Sandstone in the easternmost portion was overlain by carbonate deposits that in time produced caves and caverns in the subsurface.

 The southwestern portion of Virginia is part of the great Appalachian Plateau that stretches from New York to Alabama.
 Virginia’s plateau is the smallest of the state’s five regions and contains only three counties (Wise, Dickenson, and Buchanan).
 The visible slope at its eastern edge gives the impression that it is a mountain range, but instead it is an eroded plain of sedimentary rock that has a high elevation of 2,000 feet above sea level—higher than that of the Valley and Ridge region.
 Thrust faults from the Valley and Ridge formed huge folds of rock beneath the plateau that failed to reach the surface.
 What resulted was a hilly and rugged terrain, strongly dissected by stream erosion, with many valleys and some portions of flat land.
 The upper layers of the plateau are covered with forests and are rich in coal, natural gas, and petroleum formed 250–540 million years ago.